 Engineering 1195 Seminar

-ENGR 1195, is a Women in Engineering seminar offered during Spring Semester.
+ENGR 1195, is a Women in Engineering seminar offered during Autumn Semester.
 The course is one-credit hour and graded S/U. The purpose of this course is to provide all engineering students with a dynamic, hands-on experience working with engineering professionals, K-12 students and peers.

 In this course students will: